toefel18/kluster/README.md

 qqqq of gewoon als van een nodeId al een tijdje geen rsps binnenkomen op RESPONSE en v allee andere wel

 Client writes its request to one of both topics.
 Reads rsps from rsp topic qqqq
-- qqqq CUD must go to ALL
+- All CUD requests must go to ALL.
-- qqqq R to ALL: slow, determined at which db state
+- R request can go to ALL: slow but __consistent__ response
-- qqqq R to ONE: fast, from current db state of some node
+- R request can go to ONE: fast but __eventually consistent__ response

 Each node continuously reads request messages from the ALL and ONE topic asynchronously.
 Each messages is handed like this:
 ```